AD4GD/Component-STAplus_Server/README.md

 # Docker FROST Server

+All the detailed information concerning the use of the FROST server in the AD4GD project is available in the deliverable D3.1 "Heterogeneous IoT Data Integration Model" published on Zenodo: [https://zenodo.org/records/13757222](https://zenodo.org/records/13757222)

 ## Installation
 This project is installing the regular FROST server through a Docker container.
 This installation includes the FROST server with HTTP and MQTT communication protocols.
 It also mentions the commands to add the requested plugins to the FROST server.